Plan Your Visit

 Look for Merlin’s face on the rocks close to his cave, which you can explore at low tide.
 You may want to check the tide times before you book your ticket.

 Please be aware that there is no lifeguard service in operation, and access to the beach is via steep steps, which some visitors may find challenging.

 Food and drink

 With its bright and airy decor which reflects the coastal setting, the Beach Cafe is the perfect place for a tasty snack.

-Try our famous crab sandwich or freshly baked cakes and delicious lunches, whilst enjoying the views out to sea from our terrace (or cosy up in the corner on bad weather days).
+Try our traditional Cornish pasties, freshly-baked scones and delicious lunches, locally sourced where possible, whilst enjoying the views out to sea from our terrace.

 We love dogs at Tintagel, and they are welcome everywhere but please note there are lots of steps, cliff edges and nesting birds so please keep them safe on leads.